yokotak0527/kensho-legacy/README.md

 const form = new Kensho('.form')
 ```

-In the case of the above code, every time a key-up event occurs, it verifies that the value entered meets the specification of the email address, and if it does not, it displays "Value failed the email verification rule".
+In the case of the above code, every time a `keyup` event occurs, it validates that the entered value meets the email validation rule.

-It is also possible to set multiple events at the same time.In the code below, it validate the inputed value, when occur `keyup` or `blur` events.
+Also, the following code validates the values entered when the `keyup` and `blur` events occur.

 ```html
 <input type="email" k-name="sample" k-rule="email" k-event="keyup, blur" />
 ```

-Of course, you can also set multiple rules.
+Of course, you can also set multiple validation rules.

 ```html
 <input type="email" k-name="sample" k-rule="email, required" k-event="keyup, blur" />